tarantool/cartridge-cli/README.rst

 Installation
 ------------

-If you use Tarantool Enterprise SDK, then just use ``cartridge`` CLI from it.
+If you have Tarantool Enterprise SDK, then just use ``cartridge`` CLI from it.

-Otherwise, check `installation guide <./doc/installation.rst>`_ to install Cartridge CLI on your machine.
+Otherwise, check the `installation guide <./doc/installation.rst>`_ to install Cartridge CLI on your machine.

-Now you can create and start your first application!

 Quick start
 -----------